Optimal scheduling of the next preventive maintenance activity for a wind farm

-Wind energy is one of the lowest-priced renewable energy technologies available today; see \cite{lazard2017lazard}.
-A large part of the cost of operations is due to the cost of maintaining the wind power equipment, especially for offshore wind farms.
-To further reduce the maintenance cost, one can improve the design of the components, making them more reliable.
-One can also reduce the maintenance costs by means of an improved scheduling of the component replacements.
-The latter task is the main motivation for this paper, which proposes an optimisation model dealing with a single wind turbine, or more generally with a single multi-component system.
-Our approach has a straightforward extension to a group of several multi-component systems (a farm of wind turbines) with possibly different parameters.
+Wind energy is one of the lowest-priced renewable energy technologies available today; see \cite{lazard2020lazard}.
+A large part of the total cost associated with wind turbines is due to operation and maintenance, amounting to $34\%$ for the fixed-bottom offshore wind turbines, according to \cite{stehly20202019}.
+To reduce the maintenance cost, one can improve the design of the components, making them more reliable.
+One can also reduce the maintenance costs by means of an improved scheduling of the maintenance activities for still functioning components depending on their current age.
+The latter task is the main concern of this paper, which proposes an optimization model for preventive maintenance (PM) scheduling of a wind turbine or even a farm of wind turbines.
+Notice, that in this paper, by PM activities we don’t mean the practice of regular inspection of the component's condition.
+Our concern is the optimal planning of preventive \textit{replacements} of the components based on their current age.

-Typically, a maintenance model distinguishes between a corrective maintenance (CM) event, when a component should be attended after it breaks down, and a preventive maintenance (PM) event, when one or several components are renewed before they break down; see the recent survey \cite{lee2016new}.
+Typically, a maintenance model distinguishes between a corrective maintenance (CM) event, when a component should be attended after it breaks down, and a PM event, when one or several older components are renewed before they break down, see the recent survey \cite{lee2016new}.
 An optimal PM scheduling is aimed at reducing the lost production due to the down-time caused by CM events.

+There is a multitude of papers devoted to the optimal PM scheduling for multi-component systems, see \cite{werbinska2019technical}.
+The article \cite{jafari2018joint} proposes a joint optimization of the maintenance policy and the inspection interval for a multi-unit series system with economic dependence.
+It develops an algorithm aiming at a maintenance policy for a multi-component system minimizing the maintenance cost, under the assumption that one unit of the system is subject to condition monitoring, while for the other units only the age information is available. \cite{tian2014condition} develop a method to quantify the uncertainty of the remaining life length resulting in an effective condition-based maintenance approach to optimal scheduling.

+The article \cite{sarker2016minimizing} looks at opportunistic maintenance (OM), which is a special kind of a PM activity occurring at the time of a CM replacement: replacing still functioning components together with the broken one, may save some mobilization costs.
+OM activities are shown to be extremely beneficial for the offshore wind farms, due to the large mobilization costs.

+In \cite{moghaddam2011sensitivity}, optimization models are developed to determine the optimal PM schedules in repairable and maintainable systems.
+They show that if mobilization costs are the same irrespective of the number of components to be attended, then multiple simultaneous PM activities become cost-effective.
+However, their optimization models are nonlinear and non-convex, which makes them computationally hard to solve, see Section 1.3 in \cite{andreasson2020introduction}.